-The Title IX Coordinators, Investigators, Decisionmakers, Appellate Decisionmakers, and Informal Resolution Facilitators shall not have a conflict of interest or bias for or against Complainants or Respondents generally or an individual Complainant or Respondent.
+The Title IX Coordinator, Assistant Title IX Coordinator(s), Investigators, Decisionmakers, Appellate Decisionmakers, and Informal Resolution Facilitators shall not have a conflict of interest or bias for or against Complainants or Respondents generally or an individual Complainant or Respondent.
 Whether bias exists requires examination of the particular facts of a situation.
 A determination of bias must be based on an objective evaluation of the available facts (i.e., whether a reasonable person would believe bias exists).